Iona University Scholarships (2025–2026)

 Does Iona offer a separate flagship or competitive scholarship competition?

-Not at this time, based on current public pages.
-Iona’s main academic awards are admission-based merit scholarships (no separate application).
-If a competitive, limited-slot university program is announced, we’ll add it here with deadlines and steps.
+Not at this time.
+Iona’s main academic awards are admission-based merit scholarships (no extra application).
+If a competitive, limited-slot university program is announced, it will appear in this section with deadlines and details.

 Are there competitive opportunities elsewhere at Iona?

-Yes—primarily in the Honors Program and certain departmental or identity-based funds (covered in Hidden Gems and Honors sections).
-These can require extra materials and have limited funding, which makes them competitive even if they aren’t labeled “flagship.”
+Yes — primarily through the Honors Program and specific departmental or identity-based funds (described in relevant sections).
+These may require extra materials and have limited spots, which makes them competitive even if not called “flagship.”

 Do test scores matter for competitive consideration?

 Iona is test-optional.
 For merit, strong coursework and grades matter most.
-Iona superscores the SAT; for the ACT, students typically submit a single best composite (no official ACT superscore stated).
-Competitive or flagship-style awards—if introduced—would likely weigh overall rigor, leadership, and fit in addition to academics.
+Iona superscores the SAT; for the ACT, students usually submit a single best composite (no official ACT superscore).
+A future flagship competition would likely weigh overall rigor, leadership, and fit in addition to academics.

 Any priority dates to watch?

-Submit your admission application by Iona’s earliest deadlines to maximize merit review and access to selective opportunities.
-Departmental and Honors deadlines—when applicable—will be listed in their sections.
+Apply by Iona’s earliest deadlines to maximize both merit review and eligibility for selective opportunities.
+Departmental and Honors deadlines (when open) are featured in their respective sections.

 🎖️ Honors Program at Iona University